Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

 When a new word is entered, it has to be added to the list of words that have been entered before.
-This is done by adding a line that updates our list to the while-loop:
+This is achieved by adding a line that updates our list to the while-loop:

 ```java
 while (true) {